translationalneuromodeling/tapas/sem/README.md

 ```matlab
 ptheta.mixed = [0 1 1 1];
 ```
-These groups regressors and generates the random effect population mean
-\(B0,R\).
-Currently, it is only possible to use one random effect.
+These groups regressors 2 to 4 and generates the random effect population mean \(B0,R\).
+Currently, it is only possible to model only one random effect.

 #### Example
 This example is adapted from